Fortunoff: History

+Liquidation

-On February 5, 2009, Fortunoff filed for Chapter 11 bankruptcy, citing a weak 2008 holiday season, ballooning costs in its partnership with Lord & Taylor and reduced borrowing capacity due to the recession.
+On February 5, 2009, Fortunoff filed for Chapter 11 bankruptcy for the second time in a year, citing a weak 2008 holiday season, ballooning costs in its partnership with Lord & Taylor and reduced borrowing capacity due to the recession.
 Officials at Fortunoff originally hoped to sell the luxury-goods chain.
 Finding no takers, layoffs began on February 12, 2009, at the Fortunoff headquarters in Uniondale, New York.
 A class-action lawsuit against Fortunoff was filed by laid-off employees who alleged violations for federal and state WARN Act laws.
 It was further alleged that many of Fortunoff's vendors were lured into shipping increased consignments of merchandise and goods for the Fortunoff/Lord & Taylor venture prior to the abrupt bankruptcy filing one year and a day after NRDC's purchase of the company.
 The timing of the filing allowed NRDC's Fortunoff "shell" companies, created during the initial purchase, a secured creditor position above other creditors.

 On February 17, 2009, Fortunoff stopped accepting its gift cards as payment, angering customers.
 A bankruptcy auction was scheduled for February 23, 2009.

 The chain began liquidating all of its stores on February 25, 2009; the sales concluded a little more than three months later in the first week of June 2009.
 When the company was in process of being liquidated, plans to brand Lord & Taylor's fine jewelry and home-furnishing departments under the Fortunoff brand were canceled.
 SimplexDiam Inc. of New York City was entrusted with auctioning the residual diamonds from the fine jewelry division.

+Relaunch

+In July 2009, the descendants of Max and Clara Fortunoff reacquired the intellectual property and website.